I THOUGHT I WAS DOING EVERYTHING RIGHT.

 I thought something was wrong with us.

-What I did not understand as a kid was the only real difference between our family and theirs was simple — they had two incomes.
+What I did not understand as a kid was that the only real difference between our family and theirs was simple — they had two incomes.
 My mom was doing it alone.
 She was not behind.
 She was extraordinary.
 I just did not have the context to see it.